The Best Safety Gate 2018

 Reader feedback on this gate is very positive, with fans loving the ease of installation and small footprint (when open, it doesn’t restrict the stairway).

 Yes, KidCo also makes pressure mount gates of similar quality, which can be used for gate off areas other than stairs.
+However, we still think hard-mounted gates are the safest option.

 The Best Safety Gate